krimsoda/ansible/README.md

-# ansible
+# Red Hat Ansible Automation Platform

+Automation controller

+AWX

 :arrow_right: Ansible Control Node

-:arrow_right: Ansible Managed Node
+:arrow_right: Ansible Managed Nodes :Also referred to as ‘hosts’, these are the target devices (servers, network appliances or any computer) you aim to manage with Ansible.

 Host: A remote machine managed by Ansible.